RSJ Q&A

 How do I effectively use the error checking in RSJ?

-Regarding SMA Technologies Customer Support calls - what are the steps to take before calling SMA Technologies?
+What are the steps to take before calling SMA Technologies support?

-• Does the job run via Symitar (both interactively and via Symitar's Batch facilities)?
-If not, please modify your job deck/response files so that they do run.
+- Verify that the job runs via Symitar (both interactively and via Symitar's batch facilities).
+If not, modify the job deck/response files until it does.

-• Is the problem related to Symitar programs and/or your internal processing sequence?
-If so, SMA Technologies cannot help you.
+@.
+If there are, replace them with values usingupdate_scf. - Determine whether the problem is related to Symitar programs or your internal processing sequence.
+If so, SMA Technologies cannot help.

 cd /SYM/SYM000/BATCH